Can Your Foundation Support a Second Story Addition?

 The truth is, most foundations for single story homes aren’t sufficiently reinforced to support the weight of a second story, but there are ways to fix that.
 That’s where the services of an engineer are required.

 A second story with occupied rooms will obviously weigh more than your old roof system did, so engineers will need to calculate how much weight the main-floor walls and foundation will carry as well as how best to hold that weight up.
-That includes drilling into the foundation to examine footings and things like soil compaction.
+That includes soil tests such as drilling into the foundation to examine footings and things like soil compaction.
 To adhere to building code requirements, second stories require structural support that includes adding plywood and steel connections at main-level walls and extending down into the foundation, and/or installing additional footings or columns.

-When you add additional square footage to your home, nearly all of the home’s systems — electrical, plumbing, heating and cooling — will also have to be addressed, since they were sized according to your home’s original square footage.
-(In other words, you’ll need to factor the cost of upgrading or modifying these systems into your working budget.)
+When you add additional square footage to your home, nearly all of the home’s systems — plumbing, heating and cooling — will also have to be addressed, since they were sized according to your home’s original square footage.
+(In other words, you’ll need to factor the cost of upgrading or modifying these systems into your working budget).

 Another thing to consider is where to install a staircase in your existing living space.
 This will mean some demolition which may then make reinstalling drywall, priming and painting a tangible part of your second story addition.
 Unless carefully thought out, it can also disrupt your first-floor traffic flow!
 Yes, major remodeling projects usually cause temporary chaos and snowballing projects at times, which brings us to our next food for thought …